OldUnreal/UnrealTournamentPatches/README.md

 You can use our [issue tracker](https://github.com/OldUnreal/UnrealTournamentPatches/issues) to file bug reports.
 Reasonable feature requests for Unreal Editor can also be posted there.
 Please do not ask for new features in the game itself as these are out of the scope of our project.

+> [!IMPORTANT]
-Before filing a bug report, please use the GitHub search function to see if someone else has already reported the same issue.
+> Before filing a bug report, please use the GitHub search function to see if someone else has already reported the same issue.
 If you find an issue that looks similar to yours, then please submit a comment in the existing issue report.

-When filing a bug report, please include relevant details about your setup (i.e., your operating system and version, your UT version and build date, mods you are using) and describe how we can reproduce the problem.
+> When filing a bug report, please include relevant details about your setup (i.e., your operating system and version, your UT version and build date, mods you are using) and describe how we can reproduce the problem.

 ## Credits